Lot'o Memoriesposted by janice on Friday June 21st 3:00pm

 For the next 6 years we saw buyers come and go but nobody wanted to take on a large Victorian cut into 3 apartments, with no driveway, and not much yard.

-We already started to consider it ours.
+We began to consider it ours.
 When the people behind it threw their lawn debris over the fence, We threw it back.
 When the tenants in the apartment next door dragged futons into the bushes, we dragged them back.
 I proactively raked more of it than I used to, instead of waiting for the leaves to blow over into my yard as I had in the past.
 I picked up twigs and branches.

 The very last tenants were the squirrels and the stray cats.
 Since they were unlikely to report the poor conditions to the city, we did it for them.
 We wrote letters. made phone calls, and were generally bigger pests than the squirrels and the stray cats.
 You have to do a lot of leg work if you want the lot next door.